 In order to display the current gunzip version number, use the command below :

-For more on gunzip, you may want to refer to the original documentation here.
+For more on gunzip and how to unzip gz files in linux, you may want to refer to the original documentation here.